Ask Keri: Steel Cut Oats vs. Rolled Oats: Which is Better?

-A: Steel cut oats often gets a lot of praise, but don’t go throwing out those rolled oats so fast.
+Keri Says: Steel cut oats get a lot of praise, but don’t throw out those rolled oats just yet.

 Let’s start with the basics.
 Both rolled oats and steel cut oats come from the same whole cereal grain.
-The real difference is in how, and how much they are processed.
-Known in their whole form as “groats,” both have been separated from their hard outer “hull” to become oats.
-They still include both the germ (where the healthy, unsaturated fat lives) and the endosperm (where all of that gut happy fiber and protein lies).
+The difference is in the processing.
+Known in their whole form as “groats,” both have been separated from their hard outer hull to become oats.
+They still include both the germ (where the healthy, unsaturated fat lives) and the endosperm (where all of that gut-happy fiber and protein reside).
 They’re also both high in B and E vitamins.

 During processing, manufacturers first steam rolled oats to prevent them from cracking or breaking.
 Then, true to their name, the softened oats get rolled through mills to be flattened.
-This results in their famously known squashed, round textured appearance.
-Picture those little oats plopped on top of a muffin.
+This results in their famously known squashed and round appearance.
+(Picture those little oats dotting the top of a muffin.)

 Steel Cut Oats

-On the other less processed hand, lies steel cut oats, also sometimes called “Irish oats.”
-The same groats used to make rolled oats are instead chopped into two or three pieces rather than flattened, resulting in steel cut oats small, pin appearance.
+On the other, less-processed hand lies steel cut oats, also sometimes called “Irish oats.”
+The same groats used to make rolled oats are instead chopped into two or three pieces rather than flattened, resulting in steel cut oats’ small, pin-like appearance.

-Because of their thickness and chewier texture, they take a bit longer to cook, and they’re not as ideal when it comes to putting them into your flourless oatmeal cookie recipe.
+Because of their thickness and chewier texture, they take significantly longer to cook, and they’re not ideal for adding into your flourless oatmeal cookie recipe.
 Cook up your half cup of steel cut oats for breakfast, and you’ve got a fiber-packed meal that will keep you full and energized until lunch.

-Steel cut oats are spared processing steps that rolled oats go through, giving them a lower glycemic index and making it more difficult for digestive enzymes to break down the starch found in them.
-This in turn, slows the conversion of the starches to sugar in the body and your belly stays happily satisfied.
+Because steel cut oats are spared processing steps, they have a lower glycemic index than rolled oats, making it more difficult for digestive enzymes to break down the starch found in them.
+This, in turn, slows the conversion of the starches to sugar in the body, and your belly stays happily satisfied.

-They both act as a great source of manganese (which is important for supporting bone health), biotin (part of the B vitamin complex crucial for the health of your skin and nervous system), as well as a go-to source for soluble fiber known as beta-glucan, which helps to lower bad LDL cholesterol in the body.
-This can lead to better heart health, a better stabilized blood sugar, and better digestive health.
+Both grains also act as a great source of various micronutrients.
+The list includes manganese, important for supporting bone health; and biotin, part of the B-vitamin complex crucial for the health of your skin and nervous system.
+Oats are also high in beta glucan, a go-to source for soluble fiber that helps to lower bad LDL cholesterol in the body.
+This can lead to better heart health, better stabilized blood sugar, and better digestive health.

-So next time you’re deciding between the two, it might be your best bet to consider what you want to use them for.
-Trying out a new homemade granola recipe?
+Trying out a new homemade granola or oatmeal cookie recipe?
 Go for the rolled oats.
-Craving a hearty breakfast for the cold winter months?
+Craving a hearty breakfast for cold-weather months?
 Steel cut might be the better option.
+If you’re looking for tasty ideas about preparing oatmeal, we’ve got you: Check out these recipes and protein-boosting suggestions.